What is an NFT?

 The reason is that no matter how good your replica print is, it still isn't the Mona Lisa.
 And the same applies to NFT art: you can take a screenshot of one, but you can't say that it's yours unless you bought it and effectively own the receipt.

-Ultimately, a lot of factors are involved in the valuations of physical artworks and NFTs, but one key principle remains: part of the reason they're both valuable is because people have decided they are.
+Ultimately, a lot of factors are involved in the valuations of physical artworks and NFTs, but one key principle remains: part of the reason they can be considered valuable is that people decide that they are.

 Utility NFTs and why the art comparison is imperfect